mosra/m.css/doc/pelican/theme.rst

 :abbr:`reST <reStructuredText>`-processed content that appears on top of the cover image.
 Contents of the :rst:`:landing:` are put into a :html:`<div class="m-container">`, you are expected to fully take care of rows and columns in it.
-The :rst:`:navbar_brand_hidden:` field controls visibility of the navbar brand link.
+The :rst:`:hide_navbar_brand:` field controls visibility of the navbar brand link.
 Set it to :py:`True` to hide it, default (if not present) is :py:`False`.

 .. block-warning:: Configuration